IE-GAN: An Improved Evolutionary Generative Adversarial Network Using a New Fitness Function and a Generic Crossover Operator: Experiments

-As expected, the experiments show that the competitiveness of method is positively correlated with $n$ within a certain range.
-Along with the increase of $n$, IE-GAN has improved in convergence speed, stability, and generative performance.
-The crossover batch size $n$ is set to 256 in this paper, which is consistent with the number of samples when calculating fitness.
-As mentioned earlier, it is an established matter to evaluate the fitness of mutation offspring before crossover variation.
-Fully reusing the results of evaluation, including generated samples and single-sample evaluation, can accommodate both performance and time cost.
+{In addition to the total number of individuals evaluated, the survival performance of individuals can also interfere with the fitness of the population.} The crossover operator transfers the experience of parental networks {using} knowledge distillation, and {the} crossover batch size $n$ determines the {amount} of experience that offspring can {access}.
+Logically, the larger $n$ is, the {more} the offspring understands the parental strategy and the better it inherits the superior {characteristics}.
+We conduct experiments on this {value} and record the results in Fig.~\ref{fig:CrossBS}.
+As expected, the experiments show that the competitiveness of {the} method is positively correlated with $n$ within a certain range.
+Along with the increase of $n$, IE-GAN {improves} in {terms of the} convergence speed, stability, and generative performance.
+The crossover batch size $n$ is set to 256 in this paper{; this} is consistent with the number of samples {used to calculate the} fitness {value}.
+As mentioned earlier, it is an established {practice} to evaluate the fitness of mutation offspring before crossover variation.
+Fully reusing the {evaluation results}, including {the} generated samples and single-sample evaluation{s}, can {juggle} performance and time cost.

-We also conduct experiments about $n_e$, and the results are listed in Table.~\ref{tab:ComSize}. $n_e$ represents how many samples each sample should be compared with when scoring diversity.
-It is not better to have a large number, if it is too large it can easily lead to duplicate comparisons and more computation.
-But if $n_e$ is too small, the samples cannot be effectively distinguished and $F^{IE-GAN}_d$ does not work.
-We think $n_e=5$ is appropriate.
+{The factors affecting {the} system performance also include $n_e$, which} represents how many samples each sample should be compared with when scoring {the} diversity. {The diversity fitness value, as one of the references for the fitness value, is involved in the selection of surviving individuals for population and learning objects for crossover.
+Its accuracy is crucial for the effectiveness of the system.} {The experimental results {concerning} the value of $n_e$ are listed in Table~\ref{tab:ComSize}.
+Experiments show that if {this} value is too large{, this leads} to repeated comparison{s}, thus wasting resources while hindering {the} reliability {of the fitness value}.
+However, if the value of $n_e$ is too small, the samples used to calculate the diversity fitness value} cannot be effectively distinguished and $F^{IE-GAN}_d$ does not work. {According to the experiments,} we think {that} $n_e=5$ is appropriate.